vlaaad/vlaaad.github.io/_posts/2020-07-27-tools-cli-in-10-lines-of-code.md

 $ clj -m cli clojure.core/prn :woot
 :woot
 ```
-While this particular behavior is certainly not intended and can be restricted with a bit more code, the ability to supply symbols is extremely useful for improving expressivity available to this CLI: it supports any def-ed value as argument!
+While this particular behavior is certainly not intended and can be restricted with a bit more code, the ability to supply symbols is extremely useful for improving expressivity available to this CLI: it supports any def-ed value as an argument!
 Suppose we write a custom repl that is in its first iteration behaves exactly like `clojure.main/repl`:
 ```clojure
 (defn repl [& options]
   (apply clojure.main/repl options))